If you wear perfume, you’re probably well familiar with its scent. But are you familiar with all the ingredients that make up your favorite fragrance?

 Another odd, animal-derived ingredient is ambergris, a waxy material found in the digestive tract of sperm whales.
 Coveted for its fragrance-enhancing abilities and sweet oceanic musk scent, ambergris was allegedly used in the original Chanel No. 5.

 There’s nothing as enticing as the smell of bacon, which has also made its way into perfumery.
 Known for its unique salty and smoky aroma, bacon was used in the Bacon Classic fragrance, which launched in 2010 and also featured notes of Virginia cedar, grapefruit, lime, orange and pepper.
+More recently, it’s become a featured scent in many body washes and shower gels.

 Native to America, cactus has had a long history of utilities, including food, tools, medicine and ritualistic ceremonies.
 Cactus is a popular succulent plant today, but did you know it has also been used in fragrances?
 Cactus emits a grassy, green scent that helps to liven unisex perfumes.
 It is used in Givenchy’s Xeryus Rouge and Demeter Prickly Pear Perfume.